daaronr/micro-giving-pub/be2024/handout_bothmodules.md

 $-e_p +  \delta p /p = -1$

-In the limit, as  $\delta p$ goes to zero, this gives us that 'unit elasticity means a small change in quantity leads to no change in revenue.
+In the limit, as  $\delta p$ goes to zero, this gives us that 'unit elasticity means a small change in quantity leads to no change in revenue.'

+\textcolor{blue}{Q: Suppose a firm is setting its price and selling to only one individual , and facing no  competitors.
+It should basically never want to set its price at a point where demand is inelastic.
+Why not?}^[Ans: If it were at such a point, it could raise its price and its revenue would increase and costs would decline \
+ (because it would be selling fewer products but for greater total revenue.) \
+ A caveat is that it might do this for a long term strategic advantage; e.g., to gain customer loyalty and market share, intending to take its profits later.  we come back to a related point later in the context of monopoly pricing.]